All Episodes

 Show me.

-Show me Christine O'Donnell losing by 30 to Chris Coons, and I'll say, okay, I won't I will not regret backing Christine, but I'll say, All right, you know what?
+And I'll say, okay, I will not regret backing Christine, but I'll say, all right, you know what?

 Maybe we need a slightly different kind of Republican to run next time.

-Maybe we do, maybe we don't.
+Maybe we don't.

 I don't know.

-But this time we gave it a try.
+But this time, we gave it a try.

 We stood for something.